explaingit

 TLDR

-Go library for reading, writing, and manipulating Excel spreadsheets (XLSX, XLSM, and other formats) with support for charts, images, and large datasets.
+Excelize is a Go library for creating, reading, and modifying Excel spreadsheet files programmatically, with support for charts, images, multiple sheets, and a streaming API for large datasets.

 Mindmap